Howie Kendrick: Washington Nationals

 On July 28, 2017, the Phillies traded Kendrick and cash considerations to the Washington Nationals for McKenzie Mills and international signing bonus money.
 On August 13, Kendrick hit his first grand slam, a walk-off in the bottom of the 11th, against the San Francisco Giants.
 He batted .293 that season, finishing with 7 HR and 25 RBI.
 He primarily played left field.

 He re-signed with the Nationals after the season for two years and $7 million plus incentives.
 On May 19, 2018, Kendrick ruptured his Achilles, ending his season early.
 He finished the season batting .303 with 4 HR and 12 RBIs.

 Kendrick participated in 121 regular season games in 2019, finishing with a batting average of .344 in 330 at bats, alongside 62 RBIs and 17 home runs, second-most of any season in his career.
 He primarily played first base.

 On October 9, 2019, in Game 5 of the National League Division Series, Kendrick hit a grand slam in the 10th inning off Los Angeles Dodgers pitcher Joe Kelly to give the Nationals a 7-3 lead that held up as the final score, advancing the Nationals to the National League Championship Series.
 It was just the second extra-innings grand slam in MLB postseason history, the other being hit by Nelson Cruz in the 2011 American League Championship Series.
-Kendrick became just the 21st player to hit four or more doubles in a League Championship Series.

 In the National League Championship Series, Kendrick went 5 for 15 with 4 doubles and 4 RBIs in the Nationals' four-game sweep of the St. Louis Cardinals, earning him the National League Championship Series MVP award.
+Kendrick became just the 21st player to hit four or more doubles in a League Championship Series.

 In Game 7 of the 2019 World Series, Kendrick hit a go-ahead home run off Will Harris that struck the screen on the right field foul pole.
 His efforts paid off as the Nationals won 6-2, giving them their first championship in franchise history.
 Kendrick won the 2019 Heart and Hustle Award.

 Kendrick became a free agent after the 2019 season, but on December 9, 2019, Nationals general manager Mike Rizzo said he had signed a one-year deal worth 6.25 million to stay with the Nationals.
 Kendrick hit .275/.320/.385 with 2 homers and 11 RBI in 25 games in the pandemic-shortened season, and he became a free agent upon the conclusion of the season.

 On December 21, 2020, Kendrick announced his retirement from professional baseball via his Instagram page.